 Location: Situated between the Maqta, Mussafah and Sheikh Zayed bridges on the mainland.

-Opening Times: The mosque is open daily from 9am to 10pm (last entry at 9.30 pm), Saturday to Thursday and 4.30pm to 10pm on Fridays (Friday morning is for worshippers only).
+Opening Times: The mosque is open daily from 9am to 10pm (last entry at 9.30 pm), Saturday to Thursday.
+Fridays from 4.30pm to 10pm (Friday morning is for worshippers only).
 Prayer times change daily – click here for more details.

 During the Holy Month the mosque continues to be open daily (except Friday) from 9am to 2pm (last entry at 1.30pm).
 Twelve air-conditioned tents have been set-up in the grounds to accommodate the large number of additional worshippers during Ramadan.